-Life after high school is a scary time for many young people around the world, and our kids are no different.
+Life after high school is an exciting yet scary time for many young people around the world, and our kids are no different.
 After extensive work experience and career counselling our young adults move off into the world of tertiary and vocational education that allows them to reach for their dreams and achieve their goals.

 Our first university graduate, Boram completed his Bachelor of Business and Administration in 2017 TOP OF HIS CLASS.
 A high achiever in every aspect of his University Life.
 Upon graduating with such great results, Boram received many corporate job opportunities, instead of taking the highest salary Boram decided to 'give back' and work with us - his Green Gecko family - for one year to gain experience in a busy office and learn the ropes of managing an NGO (made all that little bit harder when it is your brother and sisters you are working with).
-Now Boram is off working for the very prestigious and first of its kind 'wandering hotel', 700'000 Heures Cambodia, experiencing the trials and tribulations of setting up a hotel from scratch and then working at such high end standards on a day to day basis.
+Recently Boram spent nine months working for the very prestigious and first of its kind 'wandering hotel', 700'000 Heures Cambodia, experiencing the trials and tribulations of setting up a hotel from scratch and then working at such high end standards on a day to day basis.
+Now Boram has been contracted to work for a prominent Phnom Penh NGO as Community Development Manager where he combines his business education, mediation and youth leadership skills and first-hand experience to help develop and establish a new system and structure.

 Srey was the first in her family to complete Year 12.
-After seeing a workshop where a physiotherapist was helping young Khmer patients, Srey (second from the left) knew that this was the job for her.
-Her hopes to see Khmers being able to access therapy to aid in their recovery and mobility, saw Srey apply for one of the very few courses in Phnom Penh.
-Srey was accepted straight away and is now close to her end goal of being a qualified physiotherapist and working within the Siem Reap community.
-Amazingly, she already has organisations wanting to meet her and offer her full-time employment.
+After seeing a workshop where a physiotherapist was helping young Khmer patients, Srey knew that this was the job for her.
+Her hopes to see Khmers being able to access therapy to aid in their recovery and mobility, saw her apply for one of the very few courses in Phnom Penh.
+Srey was accepted straight away and is now a qualified physiotherapist, being head hunted by some of the best NGOs in Siem Reap.

 After leaving high school in Year 10 and pursuing a career in F&B Management, Sokun realised that her passions laid elsewhere and so she returned to Year 11 at the age of 22 and became the first in her family to complete secondary school.
 Successfully passing the Year 12 National Certificate, Sokun then studied even harder for the compulsory National Medical Exam required to become a dentist.
 Sokun is now studying Dentistry at one of the best universities in Phnom Penh on a full 7 Year Scholarship, a scholarship that was awarded for her community involvement, aspirations for Cambodia and her desire to make a difference.